 Rabbi Charles G. Agin came to Flushing in 1958 to assist Rabbi Meyer, and quickly gained the affection and confidence of the congregation.
 A year later, Rabbi Agin received an officer's commission and was inducted into the Armed Forces.
 When he returned, Rabbi Agin was named assistant rabbi and principal of the religious school, and at the retirement of Rabbi Meyer, he was named to succeed him and was granted life tenure.
 During his 50 years of service, Rabbi Agin presided over expansion of the synagogue, including a new administration building, the Rabbi Max Meyer Religious School.

 Rabbi Weisser is the current rabbi in a line of distinguished teachers at the synagogue.
 A graduate of Hebrew Union College's cantorial program in the 1970s, he was ordained in 2001.
 Rabbi Weisser has served the congregation since 2008, and he continues the Free Synagogue’s tradition of “welcoming the stranger.”
 He is ordained as both rabbi and cantor, and certified as an educator.
 His focus on the Jewish value of “welcoming the stranger” continues Free Synagogue’s tradition of embracing freedom, diversity, and its surrounding community.
 Rabbi Weisser has also participated in the planning and execution of the Queens Unity Walk, which brings together people of various faiths for a day of learning.
 He is currently involved in the creation of an interfaith council that will serve the ethnically and religiously diverse borough of Queens.
 Recently, Rabbi Weisser was among those chosen to deliver an invocation at New York City Mayor Michael Bloomberg’s Interfaith Breakfast.
 When Rabbi Weisser was a cantor in Lincoln, Nebraska, Larry Trapp, the Grand Dragon of the White Knights of the Ku Klux Klan, threatened him and his family.
 The rabbi’s response was to reach out to the one behind the threats.
 He ultimately befriended Trapp, and was instrumental in his evolution from being a life-long racist to renouncing hatred and speaking out publicly against bigotry.
 Three months before his death from diabetes-related kidney disease in 1992, Trapp converted to Judaism under Rabbi Weisser’s guidance in the very synagogue that he once plotted to blow up.
 Kathryn Watterson's book, Not By the Sword: How a Cantor and His Family Transformed a Klansman, chronicles this story.
 The University of Nebraska Press reissued the book in 2012.
+Rabbi Weisser retired in the summer of 2016.

 As the Free Synagogue of Flushing looks back at its first 99 years and ahead to its centenary, it can point to a tradition of an extensive youth and adult education programs.
 The synagogue continues to meet the changing demographics in Flushing by providing space to such groups as the Flushing Jewish Community Council, Alcoholics Anonymous, various political and community organizations, and fledgling church groups.
 Every year, FSF tries to fulfill its mission of social action through programs commemorating Dr. Martin Luther King, Jr.'s birthday, actively collecting food for City Harvest, and hosting interfaith events such as our Interreligious Choral Festivals.
 The synagogue continues to be open to the larger Flushing community, and welcomes that community to be part of Free Synagogue of Flushing.